microsoft/vscode-python-devicesimulator/README.md

 - _**[Python 3.7.4](https://www.python.org/downloads/)**_: Make sure you've added python and pip to your PATH in your environment variables.
 (1)
 - _**[Python VS Code extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python)**_: This will be installed automatically from the marketplace when you install Device Simulator Express.

-- Python Modules for Deploying to Device
-    - If you're on Windows, use the following command in the console to install pywin32: `pip install pywin32`

 - Python Modules for Simulation
   - **Note:** On extension activation, you will be prompted with a popup message asking if you want the modules to be automatically installed for you.
 The following Python modules should be downloaded when you select "yes" on the prompt message. **If modules are not installed correctly, please use the "pip install" commands listed below.**
     - Playsound : `pip install playsound`
     - Pywin32 : `pip install pywin32`
-      - **Note:** This is only needed for Windows computers.
+      - On Windows, you need to use the above command in the console to manually install pywin32.
     - Python-Socketio : `pip install python-socketio`
     - Requests : `pip install requests`
     - Application Insights: `pip install applicationinsights`